About Configuring Destinations in Internet Access Rules

 Destination Components for Internet Access Rules

-• You should pre-configure destinations that you can select in internet access rules.
+• We recommend that you pre-configure destinations in Secure Access.
 For descriptions and links to configuration instructions for each component type, see Components for Internet Access Rules.

-• You can also specify web sites by their content category, or specify individual web applications or categories of web application without creating content category lists or application lists, by choosing Content Categories or Application Categories.
+• You can also specify web sites by their content categories, individual web application, or web application categories without creating content category lists or application lists.
+On an internet rule, choose Content Categories or Application Categories.

 • Depending on the destinations you select (for example certain applications, application lists, or application categories) other options may appear in the rule.